Waking up and actually feeling refreshed.

 And when your carbon dioxide level falls, your serotonin production rises.

-(Side Note: Serotonin is not the happy hormone/neurotransmitter many would have you believe but that’s a topic for another day).
+(Side Note: Serotonin is not the happy hormone/neurotransmitter many would have you believe.

 And it’s this rise in serotonin that decreases energy production, lowers body temperature, and promotes torpor, or this hibernation-like state of sleep.

 Simply put… without deep regenerative sleep, your chances of improving your thyroid health are slim to none.